On this page:

 Planning practice notes give technical advice about the planning system, each dealing with separate aspects of the system.

-This practice note provides guidance about the car parking provisions of clause 52.06 (Car Parking) and clause 45.09 (Parking Overlay).
+This practice note guides the car parking provisions of clause 52.06 (car parking) and clause 45.09 (parking overlay).

 Clause 52.06 – Car Parking: Car parking sets out standard State planning scheme requirements about the number and design of car parking spaces.